Should you refinance or trade in your car?

-Both refinancing and trading in your car can save you money, but the best option for you will depend on your goals.
+Both refinancing and trading in your car can save you money.
+The best option for you will depend on your goals.

-Refinancing is the better choice if you want to stick with your current car and change the loan terms.
-This can be an especially beneficial move if your credit score has improved since taking the loan, as you may now qualify for a lower interest rate.
+You want to stick with your current car and change the loan terms.
+If your credit score has improved since taking out the loan, you may now qualify for a lower interest rate.
 A reduced interest rate would mean lower monthly payments and less money paid in interest overall.

-However, refinancing to a longer loan term will mean you pay more interest over the life of the loan.
-And while refinancing is a good option if you’re happy with your current vehicle, it’s also important to be prepared, as lenders often have strict qualification requirements.
+However, refinancing to a longer loan term will mean you pay more interest over the loan term.
+Additionally, lenders often have strict qualification requirements, so it may not be an option.

-Trading in a car can be a simpler process.
+Trading in a car is simple.
 Once you research the value of your vehicle, you can visit different dealerships to see what they will offer.

 How refinancing your car works

 - Gather your documents.
-You should know how much you still owe on the vehicle and what your current credit score is.
+You should know how much you still owe on the vehicle and your credit score.
 Lenders will also want to see your financial information and know more about your vehicle, including its model year and current mileage.

 - Research lenders and rates.
 Check out current auto refinance rates and the common requirements of lenders.
 Besides good credit and solid finances, lenders typically require your car to be under 10 model years old and have less than 100,000 miles on it.
 Most lenders also have a minimum loan amount that you will need to meet to qualify.

 - Apply with multiple lenders.
 Much like a new auto loan, it’s a good idea to apply for preapproval with banks, credit unions and online lenders.
-This lets you compare rates without affecting your credit score, allowing you to pick the best refinance option.
+This lets you compare rates, allowing you to pick the best refinance option.
+Remember to look at the interest rate and fees to determine the true cost of each offer.

 - Confirm how the loan will be paid off.
 Once you sign the loan documents, make sure the lender either sends you the funds to pay off your loan or pays it for you.
-Remember that you will need to keep making payments until your current loan is paid off.
+Remember to keep making payments until your current loan is paid off.

 How trading in your car works

 - Research your car’s value.
-Resources like Kelley Blue Book and Edmunds list average sale prices for a wide variety of vehicles.
-Check what your car is worth, as this information will help you confirm whether you’re getting a good deal for your trade-in.
+Resources like Kelley Blue Book and Edmunds list average sale prices for vehicles.
+Check what your car is worth.
+This information will help you confirm whether you’re getting a good deal for your trade-in.

 - Check your loan.
 Every vehicle’s value depreciates over time.
 But if you owe more than your car is worth, it can make a trade-in difficult.
 While selling it will still be possible, you may have to cover the remainder of your loan if the sale price is too low.